-Their father Patrick (pictured above right) first came as minister to St Peter's Church, Hartshead from Dewsbury in 1810.
+Their father Patrick (pictured above right) arrived as minister to St Peter's Church, Hartshead from Dewsbury in 1810.
 At first he lodged at Thornbush Farm, known in those days as Lousy Thorn Farm, at Windybank Hightown (picture next to Patrick Bronte).
-He moved to Clough House, Halifax Road, Hightown (pictured above), on his marriage to Maria Branwell in 1812.
+He moved to Clough House, Halifax Road, Hightown (pictured above), on his marriage to Maria Branwell in 1812, and the eldest girls Maria and Elizabeth were born there.
 The most famous Brontes were born after the family moved to Thornton, Bradford in 1815.
 Charlotte (pictured above left) was born there in April 1816.

 Charlotte, Anne and Emily came from Haworth to attend school at Roe Head, Mirfield, now part of Hollybank School.
 Charlotte also worked there as a teacher from 1835 while her sisters were still pupils.
 Anne Bronte was later governess at Blake Hall, Mirfield.

 At Roe Head Charlotte made lifelong friends who introduced her to the places and people which would feature in her novels.
 Miss Wooler, head of the school, later moved to Tanfield House, Upper Spen and afterwards retired to the largest of the Sisters' Houses in Little Gomersal.
 She gave Charlotte away at her wedding to Arthur Nicholls.

 Charlotte's other friends from Roe Head were Mary Taylor and Ellen Nussey.
 During long visits to the Taylor family at Red House, Gomersal, Charlotte developed settings for her books.
 Red House became Briarmains in Shirley, with the Taylors portrayed as the Yorke family.
 St Peter's Church, Birstall, was Briarmains Church, and Oakwell Hall was Fieldhead, Shirley's home.